 Student loan defaults.
 Under the Higher Education Act, an educational institution may lose its eligibility to participate in some or all of the Title IV programs if defaults by its students on the repayment of their federal student loans exceed certain levels.
 For each federal fiscal year, the Department of Education calculates a rate of student defaults for each institution (known as a "cohort default rate").
-An institution's cohort default rate for a federal fiscal year default in that same year or by the end of the following federal fiscal year (the "two-year method").
-The reauthorization of the Higher Education Act in 2008 extended the measurement period for cohort default rates so that the rate is calculated by determining the rate at which borrowers who became subject to their repayment obligation in one federal fiscal year default in that same year or by the end of the second following federal fiscal year (the "three-year method"), a change which would be expected to increase cohort default rates for most if not all institutions.
-The Department of Education issued a final regulation indicating that it would implement this extended measurement period for the cohort default rates calculated for loans entering repayment in federal fiscal year 2009, which is the year that ended on September 30, 2009.
-The Department of Education included a transition period of three years during which it calculated two cohort default rates for each of federal fiscal years 2009, 2010 and 2011, with one such rate measured under the two-year method.
+An institution's cohort default rate for a federal fiscal year historically has been calculated by determining the rate at which borrowers who became subject to their repayment obligation in one federal fiscal year default in that same year or by the end of the following federal fiscal year (the "two-year method").
+The reauthorization of the Higher Education Act in 2008 extended the measurement period for cohort default rates so that the rate is calculated by determining the rate at which borrowers who became subject to their repayment obligation in one federal fiscal year or by the end of the second following federal fiscal year (the "two-year method").
+The reauthorization of the Higher Education Act in 2008 extended the measurement period for cohort default rates so that the rate is calculated by determining the rate at which borrowers who became subject to their repayment obligation in one federal fiscal year or by the end of the second following federal fiscal year (the "three-year method"), a change which would be expected to increase cohort default rates for most if not all institutions.
+The Department of Education included a final regulation indicating that it would implement this extended measurement period for the cohort default rates calculated for loans entering repayment in federal fiscal year 2009, which is the year that ended on September 30, 2009.
+The Department of Education included a transition period of three years during which it calculated two cohort default rates for each institution for each of federal fiscal years 2009, 2010 and 2011, with one such rate measured under the two-year m